Pre-Health Education Tracks

 A marine ecologist and animal behaviorist, Lauren Bergey, Ph.D., is a professor of biology and dean of special academic programs at Centenary University in Hackettstown, New Jersey.
 She also advises pre-med and pre-veterinary students.
 Her current research examines the ecological impact of an invasive species of shrimp from Japan on native species of shrimp in New Jersey waters.
 She is also investigating canine cognition of human social interactions.

 If you’re interested in a career in healthcare but not sure what to major in, you’re not alone.
-Whether you are interested in dentistry, physical therapy, occupational therapy, pharmacy, nursing, veterinary science, or any health-related profession that requires graduation from a separate specialty program or school, it can be challenging to know where and how to select a program.
+Whether you are interested in dentistry, physical therapy, occupational therapy, pharmacy, nursing, veterinary science, or any health-related profession that requires graduation from a separate specialty program or school, it can be tricky to select a program.

 Whether you choose an online, hybrid, or on-campus pre-health program, a carefully selected program and school will offer you valuable experience and guidance as you make your path towards your career.
 In this guide you’ll find expert advice, answers to frequently asked questions, details on popular pre-health offerings, and tips on how to choose the right pre-health program.